In this page

 Further to this, the 8 week contact with the health visitor often takes place simultaneously to the 6 week GP contact, but in order to be entered onto the NCCHD, separate data collection forms need to be submitted for each contact.
 This can result in a number of 6 week contact forms being submitted by the health visitor instead of the 8 week contact form.
 Therefore the number of 8 week contacts on the NCCHD is lower than the number of contacts occurring in practice.

 Health visitor contacts which align with childhood vaccination appointments also suggest there is an undercount of activity recorded in NCCHD.
 Vaccination appointments (typically carried out by a general practice nurse) are usually arranged to happen at the same time and location as HCWP contacts with the health visitor, however vaccination rates are greater than the rate of eligible children receiving Healthy Child Wales Programme contacts.

 Welsh Government officials are continually working with health boards and primary care colleagues to improve the quality of data recorded at all contacts and it is hoped that an electronic data collection system may be introduced in the future to help with this.

 The National Community Child Health Database is a live database and data is extracted from this database every quarter.
-There is usually a 4 month lag between the extract being taken and the reference period (for example, data extracted in April will be for the reference period October to December in the previous year).
+There is usually a 4-month lag between the extract being taken and the reference period (for example, data extracted in April will be for the reference period Oct-Dec in the previous year).
 This is to allow child health departments to process all data collection forms for the reference period.
 Data is only extracted for the latest quarter, so data for all previous quarters are not routinely revised.
 If data for previously published periods were to be extracted at any point after their usual extraction date, numbers may differ slightly to the published data because there may have been some data collection forms processed very late.

 Data for previous time periods is not revised unless errors are discovered.
 In the case of incorrect data being published, revisions would be made and users informed.